 Patient Registries in Action

 OpenApp has developed a number of patient registries for rare and chronic diseases.
-While all diseases have their own requirements and nuances, they have a common need to asses patient care, improve care pathways and encourage research to further understand their disease and perhaps, undergo clinical trials.
-OpenApp’s flexible platform supports end to end requirements.
+While all diseases have their own requirements and nuances, they have a common need to assess patient care, improve care pathways and encourage clinical research to further understand their disease and perhaps, undergo clinical trials.
+OpenApp’s flexible patient registry software platform supports these end-to-end requirements.
+Read on to find out more about our patient registry software in action.

 CF View Patient Portal